XiaoyanLi1/XiaoyanLi1.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Projects
 permalink: /projects/
-description: A growing collection of our cool projects.
+description: Selected representative projects are listed below.
+If you are interested in our research directions, please feel free to contact us.
+More project details will be updated soon.
 nav: true
 nav_order: 3
 display_categories: [on-going]